cidgoh/nf-ncov-voc/README.md

 **nf-ncov-voc** is a bioinformatics analysis workflow used to perform variant calling for SARS-CoV-2 genomes to identify and profile mutations in Variants of Concern (VOCs) and Variants of Interest (VOIs).
 This workflow has three main stages - **Genomic Analysis** , **Functional Annotation** and **Surveillance Reports** and it is being developed in combination with an interactive visualization tool [COVID-MVP](https://github.com/cidgoh/COVID-MVP).
 This workflow takes SARS-CoV-2 consensus sequences and Metadata (GISAID/non-GISAID) as input and produces mutation profiles which are then annotated with their respective biological functional impact using the manually curated effort [Pokay](https://github.com/nodrogluap/pokay) by Paul Gordon [@nodrogluap](https://github.com/nodrogluap).

+The workflow is built using [Nextflow](https://www.nextflow.io)-[DSL2](https://www.nextflow.io/docs/latest/dsl2.html), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+It can use Conda/Docker/Singularity containers making installation trivial and results highly reproducible.

 ### Genomic Analysis
 This module currently supports in two different modes - "reference" & "user" which can be passed with `--mode [reference | user]`.
 By default, `--mode reference` is activated which allows user to build a reference library of each lineage and subsequently each variant for comparative analysis.
 This mode can take `fasta` file with multiple genomes (recommended & default) or single genome (`--single_genome`) with a metadata file that should have two columns (`strain`, `pango_lineage`) as minimal standard (see [Workflow Summary](#workflow-summary) for detailed options) if data is not from [GISAID](https://www.gisaid.org) (default).
 Data from [GISAID](https://www.gisaid.org) can be used directly by downloading from the **Genomic Epidemiology** section and passing `--gisaid` parameter.
 The user mode (`--mode user`) is by default active with interactive visualization where a user can upload dataset for comparison against the reference data.
 Uploaded dataset can be variant called file (recommended) with `--input_type vcf` / `--input_type tsv` extensions or a `--input_type fasta` file with multiple or single genomes.

 Based on the `--mode` different workflows are developed and further `--input type` determines entrance points to these workflows.
 The overall workflow consists of Quality Control of consensus sequences (details below in Workflow Summary), mapping consensus sequences to SARS-CoV-2 reference strain [MN908947.3 - Wuhan-Hu-1](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3), variant calling, post processing that includes flagging problematics sites; functional annotation; and mature peptide annotation.
-Final part of the worklfow is to collate different lineage files from the same variant and produce a surveillance report for each e.g. Delta variant report.
+Final part of the workflow is to collate different lineage files from the same variant and produce a surveillance report for each e.g. Delta variant report.

 ### Functional Annotation

-In this module, the consensus sequences for each lineage is converted to a GVF (Genomic Variant Format) file and annotated with functional information.
-GVF is a variant of GFF3 that is standardized for describing genomic mutations; it is used here because it can describe mutations across multiple rows, and because the "#attributes" column can store information in custom key-value pairs.
-The key-value pairs added at this stage include for each mutation: VOC/VOI status, clade-defining status (for reference lineages), and functional annotations parsed from Paul Gordon's Pokay repository.
-The annotated GVFs are the input to the visualization module.
+In this module, the variant called `vcf` file for each lineage is converted into a `GVF` (Genomic Variant Format) file and annotated with functional information using [Pokay](https://github.com/nodrogluap/pokay).
+GVF is a variant of GFF3 format that is standardized for describing genomic mutations; it is used here because it can describe mutations across multiple rows, and because the "#attributes" column can store information in custom key-value pairs.
+The key-value pairs added at this stage include for each mutation: VOC/VOI status, clade-defining status (for reference lineages), and functional annotations parsed using [vcf2gvf.py](https://github.com/cidgoh/nf-ncov-voc/blob/master/bin/vcf2gvf.py) file written in python.

 ### Surveillance Reports

-A TSV file can be produced that summarizes mutation information for SARS-CoV-2 variants.
-This file contains much of the same information found in the GVF files in a more human-readable format, with all reference lineages per variant merged into one concise TSV.

-The workflow is built using [Nextflow](https://www.nextflow.io)-[DSL2](https://www.nextflow.io/docs/latest/dsl2.html), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It can use Conda/Docker/Singularity containers making installation trivial and results highly reproducible.
+Different `GVF` files for the same variant are then collated and summarized into a `TSV` file that contains mutation prevalence,

+### nf-ncov-voc Dataflow

 ## Workflow Summary